Purdue vs. Indiana NCAA Football Odds, Plays and Insights | November 27, 2021

 Purdue Stats and Trends

-- Purdue's games this year have hit the over in 27.3% of its opportunities (three times in 11 games with a set point total).
+- Purdue's games this year have eclipsed the over/under three times in 11 opportunities (27.3%).

 - This year, the Boilermakers score 6.3 fewer points per game (26) than the Hoosiers give up (32.3).

-- Purdue is 2-0 against the spread and 2-0 overall in games when it records more than 32.3 points.
+- Purdue is 2-0 against the spread and 2-0 overall this season when the team records more than 32.3 points.

-- In games that Purdue totals over 378 yards, the team is 5-2 against the spread and 5-2 overall.
+- When Purdue totals over 378 yards, the team is 5-2 against the spread and 5-2 overall.

 - The Boilermakers have turned the ball over 15 times this season, six more turnovers than the Hoosiers have forced (9).